top of page

 the truth about skincare products graphic

-Although it's certainly conducive to eliminate toxic and harsh ingredients to treat your skin, it is actually NOT the main factor in true holistic skincare, as there are a number of other 'non-toxic' ingredients that can harm your skin, or at the very least, do absolutely nothing for your skin.
+Although it's certainly conducive to eliminate toxic and harsh ingredients to treat your skin, using 'all natural' products is actually NOT the main factor in true holistic skincare, as there are a number of other 'non-toxic' ingredients that still can harm your skin, or at the very least, not be conducive to your skin health.
 Although topical products DO play a large roll in Holistic Skin Care, relying on them alone, no mater how good they may be, does not address the 'whole picture'.

 It's also important to understand that the skincare product industry is NOT heavily regulated by strict standards.
 This unfortunately means that skin care companies can label their products with terms that are not up to par with the actual formulation.
 A lot of companies that have picked up on the "clean beauty" trends have created products full of cheap fillers and oils with little effectiveness and they have marketed their products as "clean" and "natural" solely for the purpose of selling and profit.
 The truth is that many "natural" and "clean" skin care products hardly have any natural ingredients at all.
-Organic skincare is more regulated, however in order for a product to pass as organic, only 95% of the ingredients need to be certified organic, and 'water' cannot be certified as 'organic' so considering that most products are water-based, the possibility of finding an 100% organic skin care product is more difficult; not to mention that even at 100% organic, many of the ingredients may be cheaply sourced and ineffective for the skin.
+Organic skincare would seem more regulated, however in order for a product to pass as organic, only 95% of the ingredients need to be certified organic, and 'water' cannot be certified as 'organic' so considering that most products are water-based, the possibility of finding an 100% organic skin care product is more difficult; not to mention that even at 100% organic, many of the ingredients may be cheaply sourced and ineffective for the skin.
 Even 'medical grade' skincare products are not as regulated as many believe, due to the fact that the term "medical-grade" itself is not regulated.
+Professional skin care is formulated for the professional, so many of these lines tend to hold much stricter standards.

 Ultimately, looking for 'natural' or 'organic' labels is not a solution in treating the skin holistically.
 This also means that if your specialist uses and recommends 'natural' products without addressing any potential root causes of the skin issue at hand, they are not truly 'holistic'.